dukeayers/cs399_SocialMedia/README.md

 - Fix Tags?

 - Important
-  - Ability to "pin" a post from another user to your own page
+  - Ability to "pin" a post from another user to your own page / Mohammad

 - Index
   - Lots of user post dummy data - everybody add some!